Producer Prices in Indonesia

 Indonesia - Producer Prices

-Consumer prices increased 0.32% in January from the previous month, down from December’s 0.62% increase.
-January’s print was driven by higher prices in all subsectors except the transportation, communication and financial services subsector.
+Consumer prices increased 0.11% in March from the previous month, contrasting February’s 0.08% decline.
+March’s print was driven by higher prices for clothing and health.

-Inflation dipped from 3.1% in December to 2.8% in January, falling further than markets had expected but remaining within Bank Indonesia’s target range of 3.5% plus or minus 1.0 percentage point.
-Core inflation was unchanged at 3.1%.
+Inflation dipped from 2.6% in February to 2.5% in March, marking a fresh multi-year low and falling to the bottom end of Bank Indonesia’s target range of 3.5% plus or minus 1.0 percentage point.
+Core inflation dipped marginally from 3.1% to 3.0%.

 Indonesia - Producer Prices Data